temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule describe: Get Schedule configuration and current state

-The `temporal schedule describe` command shows the current configuration of one Schedule, including information about past, current, and future Workflow Runs.
+The `temporal schedule describe` command shows the current configuration of one Schedule, including information about past, current, and future Workflow Runs

 #### Options